node-pcap/node_pcap/README.md

 packet.link.ip.tcp.dport
 ```

-This structure is easy to explore with `sys.inspect`.
+This structure is easy to explore with `util.inspect`.

 ### TCP Analysis